kynomatix/Gemlaunch_fun/replit.md

 - Integrated actual project documentation content (no placeholder data)
 - Removed hallucinated statistics from hero section
 - Implemented tab-based navigation for documentation categories
+- Corrected misinformation: Kaspa is 10 BPS (blocks per second), not 100+ BPS
+- Removed fake "launch fee" step from How It Works - no launch fees exist, only 1% swap fee
+- Updated steps to match authentic project information from original content

 # User Preferences